MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/linux-log-file-monitoring-2019.md

 #### <a name="AutomaticFirewallRule"></a>Automatically add rule with Powershell

-The following command will allow you to automatically add the firewall rule:
+The following command will allows you to automatically add the firewall rule:
 ```powershell
 Set-NetFirewallRule -DisplayName "System Center Operations Manager External DataSource Service" -Direction Inbound -Action Allow -Protocol TCP -LocalPort 8886
 ```